What are the Ford Driver Alert and Lane Keeping Aids?

 The Ford Lane Keeping Aid works in two ways.
 As the car drifts towards the lane marking, a slight steering torque is automatically applied away from the line, towards the centre of the lane.
 This steering torque is very gentle but is enough to be sensed by the driver to act as an indication that corrective action should be taken.

-Secondly, when the Lane Keeping Aid detects that the car has drifted over a line, the steering wheel vibrates as a warning to the driver.
+Secondly, when the Lane Keeping Aid detects that the car has drifted over a line, the steering wheel vibrates as a warning to the driver that they are leaving the lane.

 Fords Driver Alert system also uses the forward looking camera to monitor the vehicle position in the lane and calculates a vigilance level for the driver.
 If this vigilance level drops below a certain value (e.g. potentially indicating the driver is tired), the vehicle will issue a visual and audible warning.